All posts

 A Few Practical Notes

 The host is not required to honor every requestDisplayMode call.
 If your resource is in a context where fullscreen is unavailable (say, an embedded integration), the request may be ignored. useDisplayMode will stay at the current value.
+Checking availableModes before showing a mode-switch button prevents dead buttons in your UI.

 Tying requests to user interactions is more reliable than calling requestDisplayMode on mount.
 Hosts may deprioritize or ignore requests that are not triggered by a user gesture, and auto-expanding without user intent is generally bad UX.